 This Assessment is a 27 question multiple-choice test which takes approximately 1 hour to complete.

-The invigilator will give you your test results the same day as the exam, once the exam is completed and marked.
+The invigilator will email you your test results after completion of the exam.
 The test results go directly on the computerized student record system but you should keep your copy of the test results.

 Assessments completed via Blackboard will normally have results emailed to you and entered onto your student record 72 (business) hours after completion.